-‘Six hours in the car and zero runs on the mountain’: Delays, overcrowding keep Seattle skiers off local slopes
+In response to overcrowding over the weekend, Crystal Mountain changes its ticket policy

 The additional measures DeBerry refers to include using a mobile messaging system in Enumclaw to announce “park-outs,” the resort’s involvement of the Washington State Patrol in communications and managing traffic, and adding five buses to the current fleet in Enumclaw that provides free transportation to the mountain when parking lots are full.

 For visitors who paid in advance on Saturday, Jan.
-11, but were turned away from the ski area, said DeBerry, Crystal will honor unredeemed vouchers “any time over the rest of the season.”
+11, but were turned away from the ski area, DeBerry said Crystal will honor unredeemed vouchers “any time over the rest of the season.”

 Lulu Teeter of Seattle was among those affected.
 She paid in advance for her 5-year-old son to have his first ski lesson at Crystal on Saturday.
 It never happened.